brainblocks/brainblocks-wallet/README.md

 Destyle allows us to build more reusable components, by simply providing a namespace for our styles, which we can then attach styles to from elsewhere in the app.
 This makes it easier to override styles when the component is used in other projects.

+Note that for now, destyle does not have access to default props.

 See the [Reusable components](#reusable-components) section for a guide on how to structure component styles.

 ## Style guide